 Beta-Glugan (β-Glucan) minimum content: 8%

-As a dietary supplement, take two 500mg capsules of Chaga Mushroom Extract once daily.
+As a dietary supplement, take one 500mg capsule of Chaga Mushroom Extract 1-2 times daily.

 To learn more, read the Chaga mushroom reviews and experiences below.